-The breadth and depth of input from students, school staff and parents allowed Germ Defence to be optimised for a variety of users.
+The breadth and depth of input from students, school staff, and parents allowed Germ Defence to be optimised for a variety of users.
 Co-designing interventions with young people is identified as a key strategy for enhancing engagement [45].
 As such, it is hoped that our in-depth involvement of young people aged 11-18 at all stages of optimising Germ Defence will improve the likelihood of it being engaging for students.
 Additionally, the systematic and transparent process of adapting the intervention is a key strength of this study.
 The rigorous iterative process of modifying Germ Defence documented in the table of changes allowed the research team to efficiently make changes with a clear record of the decision-making process.
 These changes were closely informed by the target users' experiences and knowledge at all stages.

 There are however a number of limitations.
-Recruitment challenges resulted in a relatively homogenous sample of school staff, consisting of largely female participants who predominantly identified as English, Welsh, Scottish, Northern Irish, or British.
+Recruitment challenges resulted in a small sample size consisting of a relatively homogenous group of school staff of largely female participants, who predominantly identified as English, Welsh, Scottish, Northern Irish, or British.
 Additionally, eight did not provide demographic information.
-Complete demographic data was also not collected from PPI members.
-As such, we are unable to fully describe the sample and so cannot be sure how diverse a group our findings are relevant to.
+Complete demographic data were also not collected from PPI members.
+As such, we are unable to fully describe the sample and so cannot be sure of the degree of diversity of the group to which our findings are relevant.
 An additional limitation relates to the (necessary) online nature of the study.
-Despite the think aloud method being successfully used remotely in a recent study [15], it is plausible that we were not able to fully realise the benefits of this method due to the remote nature of the interviews.
-For instance, the interviewer was not always able to see the intervention content the interviewee was viewing and consequently not able to ask follow-up questions to provoke further discussion.
-Nonetheless, this study does provide further evidence that the think aloud method can be implemented remotely for the majority of participants.
+Despite the think-aloud method being successfully used remotely in a recent study [15], it is plausible that we were not able to fully realise the benefits of this method due to the remote nature of the interviews.
+For instance, the interviewer was not always able to see the intervention content the interviewee was viewing, and consequently not able to ask follow-up questions to provoke further discussion.
+Nonetheless, this study does provide further evidence that the think-aloud method can be implemented remotely for the majority of participants.

-Due to the scope of the current study, the voices of primary school-aged children along with staff, parents, and secondary school students from SEN schools are missing from this research.
+Due to the scope of the current study, the voices of primary-school-aged children along with those of staff, parents, and secondary school students from SEN schools are missing from this research.
 These groups are likely to have significantly different experiences of the pandemic compared to the sample reported here, and consequently may require different interventional support.
 Similarly, restrictions on time and funding meant that the school-adapted version of Germ Defence has not been translated into languages other than English, and therefore its reach is limited.